geoalgo/A-Quantile-based-Approach-for-Hyperparameter-Transfer-Learning/README.md

 python experiments/evaluate_optimizer_task.py --task cifar10 --optimizer GCP+prior --num_seeds 2 --num_evaluations 20 --output_folder result-folder/
 ```

-This will write down a result file `result.csv.zip` into the folder specified in output_folder.
+This will write `result.csv.zip` into the folder specified in output_folder.
-The result will be for a single task/optimizer, to run all the benchmark we highly recommend parralelizing through
+As the result will be for a single task/optimizer, to run all the benchmark we highly recommend parralelizing through
 your favorite cloud provider.